sah129/Cell-Quant-and-Loc/README.md

 # Cell-Quant-and-Loc
 CellQuantAndLoc quantifies yeast cell protein locations at the cell membrane and vacuolar level.

-## Requirements
-1. Input format should be 3 TIFF files for CMAC, GFP, and DIC channels.
-Working on .nd2 compatibility.

-2. R 3.6.2 or greater

-3. Packages: Bioconductor::EBImage, R-Shiny

 ## Pipeline Overview

 1.  **Preprocessing**:  conversion to grayscale and normalization of all channels.